dabarrell/portfolio/content/keys-programming.md

 I also offer these services for new shows, so even if the show you're after isn't listed below, please feel free to get in touch.
 In addition to programming, I can also offer hire of gear, including keyboards, interfaces, and Mainstage rigs.

-If you're interested in discussing further, reach out via the [contact page][contact].
+If you're interested in discussing further, reach out via the [contact][contact] page.

 [mainstage-example]: /img/mainstage-example.png "Mainstage"
 [contact]: /contact "Contact"